biaobin/IMPACT-T/utilities/lattice_parser/readme.md

 # Recently added features

-- 112 `EMfldCyl` element, two new field formats are added: static electric field (Poisson) and RF field (CField) for Parmela is added.
-And the old field format is added back as `datafmt=imptold`.
+- 112 `EMfldCyl` element, one new field formats are added: static electric field (Poisson).
+The old field format is added back as `datafmt=imptold`.
 - distribution 6, cylinder uniform, one could use `nbunch=10` to divide the bunch to 10 slices.

-## to do

-- [ ] change all input field strength into `Emax [V/m]`, not `scale`.
-Normalize the field strength in the Fortran source code.